 Here's a translation of the Japanese script.

 "A white elephant flag is drawn on the tail.
-Let's intercept the enemy planes that are attacking Thailand and protect our skys by ourselves.
+Let's intercept the enemy planes that are attacking Thailand and protect our skies by ourselves.
 Under the guidance of the brave soldiers of the Japanese Imperial Army, Thai Air Force officers will work diligently to improve their flight skills with "Hayabusa" fighters and special training.
 They will join hands with Japan and fight together in the Greater East Asia War.

 Enemy planes: come if you dare.
 With a series of enthusiastic training, the Thai defense camp is steadily getting stronger."